1. Editors Choice

 If you're looking for the perfect blend of intensity, coverage, and efficiency this grow light has you covered.

-With a max PAR output of 1776 PPFD, this grow light has the intensity to grow up to 6 flowering plants.
+With a max PAR output of 1776 PPFD, this grow light has the intensity to grow over 6 flowering plants.
 On top of that, these lights also offer plants increased UV and IR wavelengths for stronger, more flavorful yields.

 Its reflector has 6-inch duct ports on both sides for lowering heat output, offering a more stable growing environment.
 And with its domed shape and multiple focal points, this light gives your plants some of the most intense coverage possible.